vzool/docs/api/reference.md

 GET /[project]/fields/[collection]
 ```

-Returns the list of fields in a given collection.
+Returns the list of all fields that belongs to a given collection.

 #### Get Field